-22. Payment on an employee's death
+23. Payment on an employee's death

-22.1 Where a long service leave entitlement is payable to an employee who has died, the payment will be made to the employee's legal personal representative.
+23.1.
+Where a long service leave entitlement is payable to an employee who has died, the payment will be made to the employee's legal personal representative.

-23. Taking pro rata long service leave after 7 years
+24. Taking pro rata long service leave after 7 years

-23.1 Subject to clause 4.1, employees are entitled to take pro rata long service leave after 7 years continuous service.

-(Note: Provisions relating to payment on termination after 7 years continuous service are set out in clause 20).
+24.1.
+Subject to clause 9.1, employees are entitled to take pro rata long service leave after 7 years continuous service.
+See clause 21 for payment on termination after 7 years continuous service.

-24. Payment instead of long service leave to a continuing employee
+25. Payment instead of long service leave to a continuing employee

-- 24.1 Pursuant to the Industrial Relations Act 1999, an employee may be paid for all or part of an entitlement to long service leave instead of taking the leave or part of the leave if one of the following applies - (a) If an award, certified agreement or industrial agreement applying to the employee provides for the payment of all or part of an entitlement to long service leave instead of taking the leave or part of the leave, payment may be made in accordance with the award or agreement, if the employer and employee agree by a signed agreement; or

-(b) If no award, certified agreement or industrial agreement provides for the employee to be paid for all or part of an entitlement to long service leave instead of taking the leave or part of the leave, payment may be made only if the payment is ordered by the Queensland Industrial Relations Commission on application by the employee.
+- 25.1.
+Pursuant to the Industrial Relations Act 1999, an employee may be paid for all or part of an entitlement to long service leave instead of taking the leave or part of the leave if one of the following applies: - (a) If an award, certified agreement or industrial agreement applying to the employee provides for the payment of all or part of an entitlement to long service leave instead of taking the leave or part of the leave, payment may be made in accordance with the award or agreement, if the employer and employee agree by a signed agreement; or - (b) If no award, certified agreement or industrial agreement provides for the employee to be paid for all or part of an entitlement to long service leave instead of taking the leave or part of the leave, payment may be made only if the payment is ordered by the Queensland Industrial Relations Commission on application by the employee.

-The Commission may order the payment only if satisfied that the payment should be made -

-- on compassionate grounds; or - on the ground of financial hardship.
+The Commission may order the payment only if satisfied that the payment should be made on compassionate grounds; or on the ground of financial hardship.